 Like any other Zoom meeting, the host and those permitted by the hosts can record the Zoom Event.
 The recordings are saved to local or Cloud storage, depending on your preferences and account type.

-2. Can You record a Zoom meeting as a participant?
+2. Can you record a Zoom meeting as a participant?

 Yes.
 You can record a Zoom meeting as a participant and save it on your local device if the meeting host permits you to do so.
-You may also use tools like Fireflies to easily capture any Zoom session without waiting for host permission.

 3. How to share recorded Zoom meetings?